Logo VHM ABC

 Character

-They like to hide in the forest floor cover between fallen branches, leaves and stems.
-Wild-caught snakes can be very shy and will hide if disturbed.
-They will usually try to get away, but may bite if fixed or not held properly.
-Today, virtually all Honduran milk snakes kept come from many generations of descendants of animals kept in captivity and this has resulted in active, curious and calm snakes.
-This species is most active during twilight and evening.
+They like to hide in the forest floor among fallen branches, leaves, and stems.
+Snakes caught in the wild can be very shy and will hide if disturbed.
+They will usually try to get away but may bite if pinned down or not held properly.
+Nowadays, virtually all captive milk snakes come from many generations of descendants of animals kept in captivity, and this has resulted in active, curious, and calm snakes.
+This species is most active at dusk and in the evening.

-the sinaloae can be defensive, especially in the enclosure.
-Keep this in mind when handling your hose to avoid unnecessary injuries.
-Regular handling will eventually make the snake more tame and calm.
+Sinaloae can be defensive, especially in an enclosure.
+Keep this in mind when handling your snake to prevent unnecessary injury.
+Regular handling will eventually make the snake tame and calmer.